Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 Marla and I literally talked about everything under the stars till

 sunrise.
-That was the night we fell in love.
+This was the night we fell in love.
 We

 have never been apart since.